artefactual/atom-docs/user-manual/access-content/context-menu.rst

 2. When a term has :term:`children <child record>` (e.g. narrower terms that are nested beneath it in the taxonomy), a |caret| "caret" icon appears next to the term in the treeview.
-Click on the |caret| "caret" beside a term with children to expand or collapse all the children titles.
+Click on the |caret| "caret" beside a term with children to expand or collapse all the child titles.

 3. The treeview will only load a certain amount of records at a time.
 In large :term:`taxonomy` with many terms, ellipses ( ... ) may sometimes appear,